 New York City boasts some of the country’s busiest airports.
-But, which is the busiest among them?
+But which NYC Airport is the busiest among them?
 For folks who live in ‘The Greatest City in the World,’ the answer is simple -John F. Kennedy International Airport (JFK).
 Though not the closest airport to the city center, most of us prefer to fly out of JFK Airport – hail the connectivity between the city center and the airport!
-So, where is JFK Airport and how to get there?
+So, where is JFK Airport, and how can you get there?

 About JFK Airport